Budibase/website/content/blog/10-micro-saas-ideas/index.md

 Leaving the 9-5 rat race is an objective for many and a Micro SaaS business is a super-quick way out of it.

-#### Speed
+### Speed

-As the name suggests Micro SaaS businesses are small, involving less resources and a lot of the time less functionality.
+As the name suggests Micro SaaS businesses are small, involving less resources and often less functionality.

 It's also made a lot easier and quicker with [SaaS App Builders](https://www.budibase.com) .
 MVPs are built at lightning speeds - sometimes [under 24 hours](https://www.youtube.com/watch?v=DexyfHomC4Q) .

 Also, building and validating an MVP is quicker with a focused market.

-#### Support
+### Support

 With less functionality, a focused solution, and a niche market, support is easier to manage.